 Get a crate or pet carrier

 It doesn’t matter what size your dog is, if you are traveling with pets you want them to be safe and sound in your backseat.
-If anything were to happen, you want to know that your dog is as safe and secure as it can possibly be without wearing a traditional seat belt, so a travel crate is the most efficient way to ensure a safe trip.
+If anything were to happen, you want to know that your dog is as safe and secure as it can possibly be without attempting to wear a traditional seat belt, so a travel crate is the most efficient way to ensure a safe trip.

 If you have an extra-large dog, you may need to put down the last row of seats in an SUV to ensure there is plenty of space for the crate.
 You want your dog to be able to stand, sit, lie down, and turn around in his crate.
 Be sure to secure it carefully so it isn’t sliding around!

-You can easily buy small water bottles to attach to the side of the crate so your pup isn’t getting dehydrated on the drive or flight.
+You can easily buy small water bottles to attach to the side of the crate so your pup doesn’t get dehydrated on the drive or flight.
 If you aren’t a fan of crates (which many people aren’t) be sure to secure your dog to the seat in some way.

 There are plenty of travel harnesses available for pets, but the Sleepypod Clickit harness is currently the only one that has been field-tested to be the safest for your pet.
 The harness or the crate also helps to keep your pet from getting into the front seat when they get bored or hungry.